Our focus is upon minimising flooding within the borough and improving water quality for river users and wildlife.

 - Provide Sustainable Drainage Systems (SuDS) to avoid rapid rain run-off into drains and rivers and improve water quality

-Working in partnership with Wildfowl and Wetlands Trust, and Barnes Common Limited (previously Friends of Barnes Common, we submitted a bid for funding through the Environment Agency’s Flood and Coastal Resilience Innovation Programme.
-Our bid focused on the Beverley Brook catchment in Richmond which covers the area from Richmond Park to north Barnes.
+Working in partnership with Wildfowl and Wetlands Trust, and Barnes Common Limited (previously Friends of Barnes Common), we submitted a bid for funding through the Environment Agency's Flood and Coastal Resilience Innovation Programme.
+Our bid focused on the Beverley Brook catchment in Richmond, which covers the area from Richmond Park to north Barnes.
 At the end of March 2021, the Council was informed our bid was successful and Richmond is one of 25 areas across England to receive approximately £6 million of funding from Defra.
 This project is part of the £200 million Flood and Coastal Innovation Programmes which is managed by the Environment Agency.
 The programmes will drive innovation in flood and coastal resilience and adaptation to a changing climate.

-These projects must demonstrate how practical and innovative actions can work to improve the resilience of communities to flooding.
-The aims of this project are to improve community resilience to flood risk and climate change, and the project partnership aims to work collaboratively and cooperatively with various stakeholders, including the Environment Agency, Thames Water, South East Rivers Trust and the Beverley Brook Catchment Partnership.
-The project partners will also work with and alongside local communities to create projects which work for residents and visitors, providing multiple benefits.
-We will improve the area's protection and response to flooding by installing Sustainable Drainage Systems (SuDS), introducing Natural Flood Management (NFM) schemes (such as wetlands to increase amenity and improve water quality) and Nature Based Solutions (NBS) to improve the biodiversity of the locations selected.
-We will use Integrated Water Management (IWM) (solutions to collaborate with stakeholders on improving community resilience to flood risk and climate change).
+The project partnership will also work collaboratively and cooperatively with organisations like the Environment Agency, Thames Water, South East Rivers Trust and the Beverley Brook Catchment Partnership.
+By working with local communities we will create projects that work for residents and visitors, providing multiple benefits.
+We will improve the area's protection and response to flooding by installing Sustainable Drainage Systems (SuDS), introducing Natural Flood Management (NFM) schemes (such as wetlands to increase amenity and improve water quality) and Nature Based Solutions (NBS).
+We will use Integrated Water Management (IWM) solutions to collaborate with stakeholders on improving community resilience to flood risk and climate change.